1. Do you look forward to drinking wine with great anticipation? Yes.

 5. Can you go a few nights without drinking?
 Yes, but I miss it.
 Desperately...

 6. Do you see yourself being like this woman when you get older?
 Yes.
 But, hopefully I'll be better looking.

 Each night after dinner, I bathe Bella.
 We say prayers and I tuck her in.
 She calls me back into her room 5 minutes later to bring her sippy cup with water.
 The pink one.
 Then she has to go potty.
 I tuck her back in.
 Again.
 Approximately 8 minutes later, she yells through her door that she's hot.
 She needs different pajamas.
 The Rapunzel ones.
 Not the Dora ones.
 The dirty Rapunzel ones at the bottom of the hamper.
 I tuck her in.
 Again.
 This time, with a stiff warning.
-I usually don't hear anything for an estimated 8 minutes.
+I usually don't hear anything for an estimated 7 minutes.
 Then, she calls me again.
 She's cold.
 I hastily remove the dirty Rapunzel pajamas and put back on the warmer pajamas I just took off.
 I raise my voice this time as I tuck her in.
 Her voice cracks as she softly asks me to please turn on her nightlight.
 I give her an extra hug.
 She whispers a last request and explains my final mission should I choose to accept.
-A tiny "person" has gone missing.
-Last seen amongst recent toy tornado wreckage in the playroom.
-Somewhere next to the Smurf coloring book and her pink shoe.
-I agree to my mission because she promises this time she'll go to bed.
-So, after I reunite her with the missing person, she sleeps...
-Or at least I think she does.
-I go outside, close the door, put my head-phones on and pour myself an enormous glass of wine.
+A polly pocket with a pink dress has gone missing, thought to be somewhere within the toy tornado wreckage in the playroom.
+If I find it, she promises, this time she'll go to bed.
+So, after I find the stupid polly pocket 10 minutes later, she's snoring.
+I pour myself an enormous glass of wine without further interruption.

 7. Please give an accurate description of your last wine hiatus.
 How long it was and how it ended.